Tokuji Iida

-Tokuji Iida (飯田 徳治, Iida Tokuji) was a Japanese former Nippon Professional Baseball first baseman.
+Tokuji Iida (飯田 徳治, Iida Tokuji) was a Japanese Nippon Professional Baseball first baseman.
 He both batted and threw right-handed.

 Iida spent most of his 16-year career with the Nankai Hawks, where he won 5 Best Nine Awards, 4 Pacific League pennants, and a Pacific League MVP Award in 1955.
 He spent the remainder of his career with the Kokutestu Swallows, with his final season in 1963.
 He played 1,246 consecutive games until finally taking a rest day on May 24, 1958.

 Early life

 Iida was born in Yokohama and played baseball at Asano High School.
 He did not go to college.

 Playing career

 Nankai Hawks

 Iida began his professional career with the Nankai Hawks of the Japanese Baseball League in 1947.
 He found success relatively quickly, leading the team in hits in 1949, and winning 4 consecutive Best Nine Awards from 1950 through 1953.
 He led the league in RBIs in 1951.
 In 1955, he was both a Best Nine Award winner and a Pacific League MVP.
 He was also chosen as the leading hitter of the Japan Series after hitting two home runs.
 In 1956, he played 154 games, setting an NPB record, which is shared with Kohei Sugayama and Shinya Sazaki.
 With the Hawks, Kazuto Tsuruoka, Chusuke Kizuka, Kazuo Kageyama, and Iida all made up what was known as the Million Dollar Infield, with Tsuruoka and Iida becoming Hall of Famers, Kizuka a six-time All-Star, and Kageyama a Rookie of the Year award winner.